pingcap/docs-dm/en/manage-source.md

 ## Change the bindings between upstream MySQL instances and DM-workers

-You can use the command `transfer-source` command to change the bindings between upstream MySQL instances and DM-workers.
+You can use the `transfer-source` command to change the bindings between upstream MySQL instances and DM-workers.

 {{< copyable "" >}}